thabsheerporuthiyil/Locomotion/README.md

 8. Pull the already-built image from ECR into `k3s` containerd
 9. Run `helm upgrade --install`
 10. Wait for the web, celery, beat, and notification-worker rollouts to succeed

+Manual deploys are also supported through `workflow_dispatch`, where an existing image tag can be deployed without rebuilding the image.

 This means the backend image is no longer built on the EC2 server during deployment.
 The server only pulls and deploys a previously built artifact.